 - Large Mixing Bowl

-- Remove from the heat and scoop out the flesh using a fork
+- Remove from the heat and scoop out the flesh using a fork.
+The set aside in a large mixing bowl.

-- To your roasted squash (in a large mixing bowl) add 2 eggs, the spicy brown mustard, parsley flakes or fresh parsley, freshly grated nutmeg (if using) and cashew cream
+- Preheat oven to 350°F. Then to your roasted squash (in a large mixing bowl) add 2 eggs, the spicy brown mustard, parsley flakes or fresh parsley, freshly grated nutmeg (if using) and cashew cream.
+Mix together well.

-- Bake for 20 minutes if using individual ramekins or for 30-40 minutes if using a casserole dish
+- Bake for 20 minutes if using individual ramekins or for 30-40 minutes if using a casserole dish.
+Then remove from the oven and allow to cool for 5-10 minutes before serving.

 Jody S says